- Careers at Middlesex Health

 The education and support you need for a successful transition from academia to practice.

-Welcome to the Graduate Nurse Residency Program at Middlesex Health's Middlesex Hospital!
-As a five-time Magnet®-designated organization, we are perfectly positioned to help you launch your nursing career.
+The Graduate Nurse Residency Program is designed to position you to advance your career from academia to practice.
+As a five-time Magnet-designated organization, Middlesex Health is perfectly positioned to help you launch your nursing career.

 Background and Program Goals

-The Graduate Nurse Residency Program at Middlesex Health's Middlesex Hospital is part of a joint national program created by Vizient and the American Association of Colleges of Nursing.
+The Graduate Nurse Residency Program at Middlesex Health is part of a joint national program created by Vizient and the American Association of Colleges of Nursing.
 It is designed to effectively support new graduates in the transition from student to professional caregiver in the acute care hospital setting.

 The program is grounded in an evidence-based curriculum that meets national residency program standards.
 The program runs for one year.